llamaxyz/llama/docs/instance-deployment.md

   ]
   ```

-- **Color**: The primary color of the SVG representation of the instance's policy (e.g. #00FF00).
+- **Color:** The primary color of the SVG representation of the instance's policy (e.g. #00FF00).
-- **Logo**: The SVG string representing the logo for the deployed Llama instance's NFT.
+- **Logo:** The SVG string representing the logo for the deployed Llama instance's NFT.

 ## Deployed Contracts